 Rigidity and Power Transfer

 The Freerider Contact is Five Ten's lightest shoe in their Freerider line, tipping the scale at 13.75 oz each for a men's size 9.
-This is also the lightest in our lineup of mountain bike flat shoes, although there was only a total weight difference of 2.25 oz across all shoes tested.
+This is also one of the lightest in our lineup of mountain bike flat shoes, although there was only a total weight difference of 2.25 oz across all shoes tested.

 When it comes to rating durability, the Freerider Contact performs so-so.
 The beefy abrasion-resistant uppers and protective cap stood up to dozens of granite-studded Sierra Nevada hike-a-bike sections without a serious scratch.
 However, the sole durability was sub-par.
 This didn't come as a surprise after we initially researched our shoe selection, finding this was a common complaint from numerous other reviews.
 After a half dozen rides, we noticed some definite wear marks in the treadless portion of the sole caused by pedal pins.
 Sharp granite edges left some noticeable scars in the rubber as well.

 Although we didn't find the lack of sole durability catastrophic, it should definitely factor into your purchasing decisions.
 A decision to go for the higher sole performance while sacrificing durability is an individual choice.
 As this test ran over a span of months and not years, it's tough to say how much life you can expect from the Freerider Contact.

 The Five Ten Freerider Contact is a high-performance enduro-style shoe that begs to be ridden hard on those long days when you need a shoe that can handle any conditions you throw at it.
 Lightweight and ventilated adequately for long climbs with downhill performance to match, the Freerider Contact is a top performer.

 Ad-free.
 Influence-free.
 Powered by Testing.